 getBalanceAllowance(params)

-Returns your balance and token allowance for a specific asset type.
-Essential for checking whether you have sufficient funds and allowance set before trading.
+Returns your balance and token allowance for a given asset type.

 Signature: